cielo-concepts/redux-catalyst-datagrid/README.md

 # redux-catalyst-datagrid

-A react-datagrid component hooked up to Redux, using ES6
+A react-datagrid component hooked up to Redux and Immutable, using ES6

 ReduxCatalystDataGrid is a version of the react-datagrid component, but with all datagrid state in the Redux store.
 Specifically, that includes: selected columns, selected sorts, column widths, selected rows.
 See js/containers/App.js for examples on how to use this component in a typical Redux application.
+This configuration uses Webpack.

 ### Features
 * Single, Multiple, or Multiple-Selection-With-Checkboxes (including select/deselect all)